-The unaudited, condensed consolidated financial statements, herein, have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-The condensed consolidated financial statements should be read in conjunction with the Company's December 31, 2004, consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K (SEC File Number 1-13290).
-Certain information and footnote disclosures, which are normally included in financial statements prepared in accordance with United States generally accepted accounting principles, have been condensed or omitted pursuant to SEC rules and regulations for interim financial statements.
+The unaudited, condensed consolidated financial statements, included herein, have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
+The condensed consolidated financial statements should be read in conjunction with the Company s December 31, 2004, consolidated financial statements and notes thereto included in the Company s Annual Report on Form 10-K (SEC File Number 1-13290).
+Certain information and footnote disclosures which are normally included in financial statements prepared in accordance with United States generally accepted accounting principles have been condensed or omitted pursuant to SEC rules and regulations for interim financial statements.
 The Company believes that the disclosures made are adequate to make the information presented not misleading.
 The information reflects all adjustments that, in the opinion of management, are necessary for a fair presentation of the financial position and results of operations for the interim periods set forth herein.
 All such adjustments are of a normal and recurring nature.
-The results for the three-month and six-month periods ended June 30, 2005, are not necessarily indicative of the results for the fiscal year ending December 31, 2005.
+The results for the three-month period ended March 31, 2005, are not necessarily indicative of the results for the fiscal year ending December 31, 2005.

-In accordance with Emerging Issues Task Force Issue No. 87-24, "Allocation of Interest to Discontinued Operations," interest was allocated to discontinued operations based on the interest on debt that will be required to be repaid as a result of the disposal transactions.
-On February 8, 2005, the Company entered into a formal letter of intent to sell six of its nine sports and fitness Clubs
+In accordance with Emerging Issues Task Force Issue No. 87-24, Allocation of Interest to Discontinued Operations, interest was allocated to discontinued operations based on the interest on debt that will be required to be repaid as a result of the disposal transactions.
+On February 8, 2005, the Company entered into a formal letter of intent to sell six of its nine sports and fitness Clubs (See Note 5).

-(see Note.
-5).
 The proceeds of \$65.0 million from the proposed sale are required to be used to repay a portion of the \$100.0 million of Senior Secured Notes.
 Accordingly the Company has allocated to discontinued operations 65.0% of the interest associated with the Senior Secured Notes.
-For the three-month and six-month periods ended June 30, 2004 and 2005, the amount of interest allocated to discontinued operations was \$2,011,000 and \$4,023,000, respectively.
+For the three months ended March 31, 2004 and 2005, the amount of interest allocated to discontinued operations was \$2,011,000.

-2. Reclassification and Restatement
+2. Reclassification